Kaley Cuoco Stuns In Makeup-Free Selfie

 Kaley Cuoco stuns in her latest Instagram post.

-As those who follow the star on social media know, Kaley regularly shares photos and videos on her feed depicting her current projects.
+As those who follow the star on social media know, Kaley regularly shares photos and videos on her feed that depict her current projects.
 The blond beauty boasts a following of more than 5.6 million on the platform and with each and every social media share, her fans go absolutely wild.

-In the most recent image shared on her page, she poses with two co-stars for her upcoming TV series called The Flight Attendant.
+In the most recent image shared on her page, the actress poses with two co-stars for her upcoming TV series called The Flight Attendant.

-In the black and white shot, Kaley appears to the far left.
-She looks totally casual for the photo op, rocking a plain black t-shirt as she wears her long, blond locks slicked back in a high top knot.
-The stunner looks to be makeup-free in the photo as she opens her mouth and points to one of her co-stars.
-In the middle sits Michiel Huisman who is sporting a button-down top and smiling into the camera.
+In the black-and-white shot, Kaley appears to the far right of the frame.
+For the photo op, she looks like she is in casual mode while rocking a plain black t-shirt.
+Her long, blond locks have been slicked back into a messy top knot.
+The stunner appears to be makeup-free in the photo as she opens her mouth and points to one of her co-stars.

-All the way to the left is one of Cuoco’s other co-stars, Sonoya Mizuno, who opens her eyes wide and looks directly into the camera while covering her mouth with one finger.
-In the caption of the image, Kaley raves over these two “perfect” humans and expresses how happy she is that they will be starring in the show with her.
+In the middle of the image next to Kaley, Michiel Huisman sports a button-down top as he smiles into the camera.
+Meanwhile, all the way to the left, Cuoco’s other co-star Sonoya Mizuno opens her eyes wide while looking directly into the camera as she covers her mouth with her index finger as if to say, “Shhhh.”

+In the caption, Kaley raves about these two “perfect” humans as she expresses how happy she is that these thespians will be starring in the television show with her.

-The post has only been live on her account for a short time but it’s earning Kaley plenty of attention from fans with over 11,000 likes in addition to 60-plus comments.
-Some fans took to the photo to let Kaley know that they’re excited to watch the new series while countless others raved over how stunning she looks.
-A few more simply commented on the photo with emoji.
+The post has only been live on Kaley’s account for a short time but the star’s upload has earned her plenty of attention from fans who showered her with more than 11,000 likes in addition to 60-plus comments.
+Some fans took to the photo to let Kaley know they are excited to watch the new series while countless others raved about how stunning she looks.
+A few simply commented with emoji.

 “You’re looking extremely radiant and beautiful, ive always wanted to be great friends with you because you’re kind, lovely, brave, awesome and wicked xxxxx,” one loyal fan wrote.